-A portion of the School's net position is the investments in capital assets (i.e., building, land, furniture and equipment, computers, capital improvements, and construction in progress) and the related debt used to acquire those assets still outstanding.
+A portion of the School's net position is the investment in capital assets (i.e., land, building, furniture and equipment, and computer hardware) and the related debt used to acquire those assets still outstanding.
 These capital assets provide services to students; consequently, these assets are not available for future spending.
 The negative net investment in capital assets is due to cumulative depreciation of the respective capital assets exceeding the cumulative principal repayments on the related long-term debt.
-Restricted net position is restricted for debt service and program restrictions.
+Restricted net position is restricted for program restrictions.
 The remaining portion of the School's net position is unrestricted.